kadamwhite/grunt-codeblock-jshint/README.md

 The path to a custom JSHint reporter, or else a custom reporter function to use when logging the output from JSHint

+#### options.jshintOptions
+Type: `Object`

+An object specifying JSHint rules that will be used when validating the code tokens

 ### Usage Examples

 #### Default Options